Roger Griswold: Personal life

-Griswold's father Matthew Griswold was the 17th Governor of Connecticut from 1784 to 1786.
+Griswold's father Matthew Griswold was the 17th governor of Connecticut from 1784 to 1786.

 Griswold's maternal grandfather Roger Wolcott was the colonial governor of Connecticut from 1751 to 1754.

-Griswold married Fanny Rogers on October 27, 1798 and they had ten children together.
+Griswold married Fanny Rogers on October 27, 1798, and they had ten children together.

+His grandson, Matthew Griswold, served as a state representative in Connecticut in the 1860s, and was later elected to two terms in Congress from Pennsylvania in the 1890s.

+His great-grandson was Francis Joseph Hall (1857–1932).